Before I get into any kind of Pinnacle Studio 25 review fully there are a few details it is probably best to get out of the way from the beginning.

-Before we get into this Pinnacle Studio 23 review fully I should probably mention why this is only the third time I have included Pinnacle Studio on my site as a recommended software choice for video editing.
+This is only the fifth time I have included Pinnacle Studio on my site as a recommended software choice for video editing.

-It is highly likely that you will or may have come across some “less than enthusiastic” reviews or commentary about this software program!
+It is more than likely that you will or may have come across some “less than enthusiastic” reviews or commentary about this software program!

 Pinnacle Studio was one of the first commercially available video editors aimed at the average home user way back at the dawn of the digital video age.

 It has had a chequered history since that time for a number of reasons.